 Spanish for Beginners

 ¡Hola!
-Welcome to Spanish, the language of love, literature and fascinating, beautiful sounds.
-If your Spanish knowledge is limited to the lyrics of “Despacito” or even “Macarena” and you've decided to learn Spanish, then we've got the perfect beginner's guide for you.
+Welcome to our guide to Spanish for beginners.
+Ah, Spanish, the language of love, literature and fascinating, beautiful sounds.
+If your Spanish knowledge is limited to the lyrics of “Despacito” or even “Macarena” and you've decided to learn Spanish, then we've got the perfect beginner's guide to Spanish for you.

 In this article, we'll take a look at some Spanish and language learning basics to provide you with the strong foundation you need to start learning Spanish.